 Richmond Green Library

-The assistive technology station at Richmond Green Library has a Big Keys keyboard, a SARA CE reader and document scanner, a Smartview Synergy Pi document magnifier, Dragon Speak speech recognition software, JAWS screen reader software, and Zoom Text, a screen magnifier for computer systems.
+The assistive technology station at Richmond Green Library has a Big Keys keyboard, Dragon Speak speech recognition software, JAWS screen reader software, and Zoom Text, a screen magnifier for computer systems.

 Centre for Equitable Library Access